larammerce/docs/8.x/core-concepts/cruds.md

 At this stage, the view files should be created, but before that, let's add the route path and the icon file to the Larammerce project as follows.

 #### Add resource route
-Here, the source path for the to-do list CRUD program should be added.
+Here, the source path for the to-do list CRUD should be added.
 Therefore, the following route should be written in the `routes/web.php` file.

 ##### EXAMPLE
 ```php